City of Hiawatha, Iowa

 The ADA does not require the City of Hiawatha to take any action that would fundamentally alter the nature of its programs or services, or impose an undue financial or administrative burden.

-Complaints that a City program, service, or activity is not accessible to persons with disabilities should be directed to the City Administrator at 319-393-1515 Ext.
-523 or email@example.com.
+Complaints that a City program, service, or activity is not accessible to persons with disabilities should be directed to the City Manager at 319-393-1515 Ext.
+523 or firstname.lastname@example.org.